Reducing Specific Chemical Substances in Products

 From requesting surveys by outside organizations through to gathering information by our own efforts, the Fujitsu Group maintains an integrated system for managing the information on the chemicals contained in the components and materials it purchases from its suppliers throughout its supply chain.
 Further, we use the large volumes of chemical-related data we collect to calculate amounts on a per-product basis, pinpointing the amounts of designated chemicals at the product level and managing them accordingly.

-The Group also offers an environmental business solution called PLEMIA/ECODUCE, a software package that utilizes this in-house expertise.
+The Group also offers a green procurement / management of chemical substances contained in products solution called FUJITSU Manufacturing Industry Solution COLMINA, a software package that utilizes this in-house expertise.

 Contributing to Creating Mechanisms for Chemical Substance Management

 In the Fujitsu Group, we see efforts towards chemical substance management as an issue for the whole supply chain and so participate in activities such as the Joint Article Management Promotion consortium (JAMP) to contribute to the design, construction and widespread adoption of mechanisms that can transmit information effectively.